Showing posts with label Postcode LN1. Show all posts

 Scampton - Ashley Taylor, Push Creativity

-At Scampton we are proud to recognise our close association with the RAF including two windows dedicated to personnel from RAF Scampton and 617 Squadron.
+At Scampton we are proud to recognise our past association with the RAF including two stained glass windows dedicated to all personnel from RAF Scampton and 617 Squadron.

-By using our interactive screens explore the history of the people who are buried in the 107 military and war graves in our churchyard.
+By using our interactive screens explore the history of the service men buried in the graveyard.
+There will also be an exhibition of the Dambusters Raid.

 Postcode: LN1 2SE